Trace McSorley

 Richard Thomas "Trace" McSorley III (born August 23, 1995) is an American football coach and former professional football quarterback.
-He is currently the assistant quarterback coach for the Penn State Nittany Lions.
+He is currently an offensive assistant for the Buffalo Bills of the National Football League (NFL).
 He played college football for Penn State, where he holds school records in single-season passing yards, touchdowns, and career total yards.
 McSorley was drafted by the Baltimore Ravens in the sixth round of the 2019 NFL draft.

 Early life

 McSorley attended Briar Woods High School in Ashburn, Virginia from 2010 to 2014.
 He played high school football and started as a freshman.
 In his freshman year, he led the team to a 13–2 record and a state championship.
 Two seasons later in his junior year, he led the team to a 15–0 record and its third consecutive state title.
 He was named First-team All-State by the Virginia Coaches Association and Virginia Preps.
 As a junior, he was awarded All-Dulles District First Team; Dulles District Offensive Player of the Year; and Second-team All-Region quarterback.